 Our inquiry into specific electronic voting systems on the market was limited to establishing the feasibility and cost of these products.
-The Committee determined that recommending a specific vendor at this stage would be premature; should Town Meeting vote to authorize and fund electronic voting, the Town IT Department and Town Manager's office, in consultation with the Clerk, Moderator, and this committee, will perform a robust vendor evaluation and procurement process.
+The Committee determined that recommending a specific vendor at this stage would be premature; should Town Meeting vote to authorize and fund electronic voting, the Committee will work with the Town Administrator, the Procurement Officer, and in consultation with whatever additional departments the Town Administration deems appropriate to perform a robust vendor evaluation and procurement process.